 Adult Led Learning

 There are a range of adult led activities throughout the day.
 Some may be 1:1, or small group and some may be with the whole class they will also vary on length of time depending on the child.
 Adult led activities will have a focus of an area of development but may have opportunities to develop other areas too.
-To teach the skills required for these tasks we use the Language for Learning resources by Sue Hayden and Emma Jordan.
+For children to access adult led learning, attention and listening skills are taught.
+This may be supported by Language for Learning resources.
 Many of the children need a high level of structure and routine to complete adult led learning and for these children we use aspects of the TEACCH approach where they will access their adult led learning using workboxes.
-There is a balance between pupil led activities and adult led activities when the younger children will access more pupil led activities and the older children will access more adult led structured activities, preparing for more structured and adult led lessons as they move up the school.
-In Nursery pupils will have two adults led together times during a session, an adult led focus session where they will be working on their targets in a small group or 1:1.
-There will also be another adult led activity available during child led time each session.
-In Reception and Year one there will be adult led sessions for literacy, thinking each day, these will be taught in small groups or 1:1.
+There is a balance between pupil led activities and adult led activities preparing for more structured and adult led lessons as they move up the school.
+Adult led sessions for literacy & thinking will be taught in small groups or 1:1.
 There will also be a circle time and a story each day.
 Alongside this there will be a different curriculum area in an adult led activity.
 The school day will be structured and follow routines to support the children’s learning and understanding.
-We use many of the TEACCH principles within the Early Years Foundation Stage.

 Working with parents / carers

 We work very closely with parents and carers sharing information and learning with them.
 We use class dojo to share learning that has happened during the school day and this will happen regularly.
 Parents are also able to share observations from home by messaging us on Class Dojo. .
 We also share information with parents at termly meetings, through regular contact by phone alongside chats at pick up and drop off times, to promote partnership working with parents.